Refiling your immigration case

 Deportation or Removal Order in Immigration Court

-If you were put into removal proceedings in immigration court and the judge ordered you to be deported, i.e, an order of removal, here are some possible options:
+If you were put into removal proceedings in immigration court and the judge ordered you to be deported, i.e, an order of removal, there are some possible options for resolving your case.
+Your Goldstein Immigration Lawyer will review these opportunities and come up with a strategy that can work best for your situation.

-Appeal to the Board of Immigration Appeals (BIA)
+Can we appeal to the Board of Immigration Appeals (BIA)?

 A petition for review is filed to obtain federal court review of a decision issued by the Board of Immigration Appeals.
 The petition typically must be filed within 30 days of the most recent decision made on the case.
 From there, the federal circuit court will issue a briefing schedule.
 Often a petition for review of a BIA decision is the final step in the appeals process.